-20. No works shall be commenced until sample panels of the external building materials to be used in the construction of the two buildings hereby approved together with surface materials to be used in the construction of the access roads, pathways and parking areas, have been submitted to and approved, in writing, by the Local Planning Authority.
+21. No phase of works shall be commenced until sample panels of the external building materials to be used in the construction of each phase hereby approved together with surface materials to be used in the construction of the access roads, pathways and parking areas, have been submitted to and approved, in writing, by the Local Planning Authority.
 Construction shall be only in accordance with the approved materials unless otherwise agreed in writing by the Local Planning Authority.